-- Enrollment Waiver A waiver allows a recruit to enter the Armed Forces who is in one or more of a list of otherwise disqualifying situations. - No military branches will give waivers to individuals convicted of domestic violence due to the Domestic Violence Offender Gun Ban which bans access to firearms by people convicted of misdemeanor domestic violence offenses. - 1 United States Marine Corps Any misdemeanor or felony requires a waiver which can result in limited Military Occupational Specialty options also affecting salary.
-Individuals with ten or more misdemeanor convictions, or more than one felony are not eligible for a waiver. - 2 ARMY Use own guidelines with misdemeanors depending on nature of charge.
-Two or more misdemeanors require a waiver which can result in loss of Military Occupational Specialty options.
-All felonies require a waiver limiting Military Occupational Specialty options. - 3 NATIONAL GUARD Waivers are required for all misdemeanors.
-No sex crimes, drug related offenses or felonies will be eligible for waivers. - 4 NAVY All felonies require a waiver.
-More than four misdemeanor charges or convictions also require a waiver.
-More than eight misdemeanors, more than one felony or any sex crimes related offenses are not eligible for a waiver. - 5 AIR FORCE No felonies are accepted.
-Also, no adverse adjudication is accepted.
+- Conduct (Moral) Waiver A waiver allows a recruit to enter the Armed Forces who is in 1 or more of a list of otherwise disqualifying situations. - No military branches will give waivers to individuals convicted of domestic violence due to the Domestic Violence Offender Gun Ban which bans access to firearms by people convicted of misdemeanor domestic violence offenses.

+- 1. United States Marine Corps Any misdemeanor or felony requires a waiver which can result in limited Military Occupational Specialty options also affecting salary.
+Waivers are required for 5 or more minor traffic offenses; 2 or more serious traffic offenses; 2 or more Class 1 minor non-traffic offenses; 2 or more Class 2 minor non-traffic offenses; 2 or more serious offenses; 1 felony.
+Individuals with 10 or more minor traffic offenses, 6 or more serious traffic offenses, 10 or more Class 2 minor non-traffic offenses, 6 or more serious non-traffic offenses, or more than 1 felony are NOT eligible for a waiver. - 2.
+ARMY All felonies require a waiver which can result in limited Military Occupational Specialty options.
+Individuals under civil restraint including parole, confinement, or probation are not eligible for waivers.
+Individuals subject to civil court conviction or adverse disposition for more than 1 serious offense, or serious offenses with 3 or more other offenses (apart from traffic) will not be eligible for a waiver.
+Anyone found trafficking, selling, or distributing narcotics, including marijuana, is NOT eligible for a waiver.
+Anyone with 3 or more convictions related to driving while intoxicated, drugged, or impaired in the past 5 years prior to application will NOT be eligible.
+Anyone convicted for 5 or more misdemeanors is NOT eligible.
+Individuals who are unable to pass a drug or alcohol test or anyone with charges pending will NOT be eligible for a waiver. - 3.
+NATIONAL GUARD Waivers are required for all misdemeanors.
+No sex crimes, drug related offenses or felonies will be eligible for waivers.
+Misconduct offenses pose serious questions as to an applicant's fitness for service, as do an excessive number of minor traffic or non-traffic offenses. - 4.
+NAVY All felonies require a waiver.
+More than 4 misdemeanor charges or convictions also require a waiver.
+More than 8 misdemeanors, more than 1 felony, or any sex crime related offenses are NOT eligible for a waiver.
+A combination of 1 major misconduct and 3 or more additional offenses, other than traffic violations, are NOT eligible for a waiver. - 5.
+AIR FORCE No felonies are accepted.
+2 convictions or adverse adjudications during the past 3 years or 3 or more convictions in a lifetime for any of their listed offenses is disqualifying for entry into the Air Force.
+The waiver approval authority is the recruiting squadron commander.
 All misdemeanors require a waiver.
 If committed as a minor it is possible to be granted an exception to apply for a waiver depending on the seriousness of the offense.